Vegan Pizza Recipe with Himalayan Tartary Buckwheat Crust

 • Remove from oven, cool for a few minutes, then slice with a wheel.

-• Sprinkle with vegan Parmesan, nutritional yeast, chili pepper flakes, and Italian seasonings
+• Sprinkle with vegan Parmesan, nutritional yeast, chili pepper flakes, and Italian seasonings.

 Notes